The study of food science ensures the quality and safety of all types of foods (dairy

 Food science is a growing career field, and graduates are in high demand.
 Whether

-you want to study the food industry, food safety or specifically meat science, a degree
+you have an interest in the food industry, food safety or specifically meat science,

-in food science will provide you with the hands-on experience needed to assist in
+a degree in food science will provide you with the hands-on experience needed to assist

 Food science graduates are able to learn concepts about food safety, meat science